-- 65.1 An importer or an exporter may request reimbursement of anti-dumping duties collected where it is shown that the dumping margin, on the basis of which anti-dumping duties were paid, has been eliminated or has been reduced to a level which is below the level of the duty in force. - 65.2 Other than as contemplated in section 66, any request, containing all prescribed information, for a refund shall be submitted during the anniversary month of the anti-dumping duty and shall relate only to the preceding 12-month period. - 65.3 An application for refund shall be considered as duly supported by evidence where it contains precise information on the amount of the refund of anti-dumping duties claimed and all customs documentation relating to the calculation and payment of such anti-dumping duties.
-It shall also include, for the relative period under review, information on normal values and export prices to the SACU for the producer or exporter to which the anti-dumping duty applies. - 65.4 Regardless of whether the exporter and the importer are related parties, the exporter may supply any information contemplated in subsection 3 direct to the Commission. - 65.5 The Commission may, at any time after receiving a refund application, decide to initiate an interim review, whereupon the information and findings from such interim review shall be used to determine whether a refund is justified.
+65.1 An importer or an exporter may request reimbursement of countervailing duties collected where it is shown that the margin of subsidisation, on the basis of which countervailing duties were paid, has been eliminated or has been reduced to a level which is below the level of the duty in force.

+- 65.2 Other than as contemplated in section 66, any request, containing all prescribed information, for a refund shall be submitted during the anniversary month of the countervailing duty and shall relate only to the preceding 12-month period. - 65.3 An application for refund shall be considered as duly supported by evidence where it contains precise information on the amount of the refund of countervailing duties claimed and all customs documentation relating to the calculation and payment of such countervailing duties.
+It shall also include, for the relative period under review, information on normal values and export prices to the SACU for the producer or exporter to which the countervailing duty applies. - 65.4 Regardless of whether the exporter and the importer are related parties, the exporter may supply any information contemplated in subsection 3 direct to the Commission. - 65.5 The Commission may, at any time after receiving a refund application, decide to initiate an interim review, whereupon the information and findings from such interim review shall be used to determine whether a refund is justified.